Mencken and Democracy vs. the Common Man

 So we must be doing something right, despite being governed by "morons" elected by the "collective wisdom of individual ignorance."

-Today those beliefs are condemned as not only reprehensible but also illegal.
+Today, most people condemn those beliefs as reprehensible and illegal.
 People now live in a time offering opportunities to pursue self-actualization in ways that would have been impossible just a few decades ago.

 Yet, looking around at our current political landscape, can anyone see anything but a trend toward regression and disintegration?
-Can anyone argue our political institutions are still progressing toward something better?
-Or are they breaking down under the stress of bad actors?
+Can anyone argue that our political institutions are still progressing toward something better, or are they breaking down under the stress of bad actors?
 I don't know.
 Mencken wouldn't be surprised.
 He also wrote, "Democracy is a pathetic belief in the collective wisdom of individual ignorance."

 You see, democracy has no telos, no point toward which it is advancing.
 History doesn't either.
-Those are fallacies, but enduring ones propagated by influential thinkers like Hegel and Marx just to name a few I can think of right now.
-It's one thing to have faith in progress, looking back with pride at everything accomplished so far and looking forward to all that still can be.
+Those are fallacies but enduring ones propagated by influential thinkers like Hegel and Marx, just to name a few I can think of right now.
+It's one thing to have faith in progress, to look back with pride at everything accomplished so far, and to look forward to all that still can be.

-It's quite another to think this is all inevitable going forward, as if it's part of some abstract, unstoppable historical process.
+It's quite another to think this is inevitable, as if it's part of some abstract, unstoppable historical process.
 It's not.
-Progress can be real and has been, but it is fragile, dependent on real people engaging in informed civic participation (voting, serving in local government, targeted activism, etc.).
+Progress can be real and has been, but it is fragile and dependent on real people engaging in informed civic participation (voting, serving in local government, targeted activism, etc.).
 But that's a slow, fitful process, and the gains often feel tiny when only viewed in isolation.
 Taken together, though, it all adds up to building a better society.

-They understood each generation must re-negotiate the terms of the government it will live under.
+They understood each generation must re-negotiate the terms of the government under which they will live.
 The American system was made to evolve with the times, giving it a degree of adaptability previous republics lacked.

 The human weaknesses that destroyed democracies in the past still exist today.
-Look around, if you doubt me.
+Look around if you doubt me.
 American exceptionalism will not save us, so we should be on our guard.
-Democracy is best sustained by a populace fully engaged, informed, and invested in society's continued well-being.
+Democracy thrives with a populace fully engaged, informed, and invested in society's continued well-being.
 Not in conspiracies.
 Not in swimming immersed in the swamp of online discourse.
-Otherwise, the whole fragile ediface threatens to come crashing down as fear, hatred, grievance, mistrust, and partisanship trump our better civic natures.
+Otherwise, the fragile edifice threatens to come crashing down as fear, hatred, grievance, mistrust, and partisanship trump our better civic natures.

 Taking Stock - Optimism or Pessimism

 So, where are we today?
 I'm not sure, to be honest.
 I believe our political system is becoming more dysfunctional.
-The current populist moment is the expression of the average citizen's vague awareness of this fact.
+Few would disagree.
+The current populist moment expresses the average citizen's vague awareness of this fact.
 The instinct is right, though it has been weaponized to undermine the democracy they all say they want to save.
 Unfortunately, here is the fatal vulnerability of all populist movements: they tend to get hijacked by opportunists skilled at leveraging discontent to sow poisonous division and advance narrow ideological agendas.

 History shows democracy is vulnerable to certain kinds of attacks.
 Demagogues divide us by constant appeals to grievances, undermining the very guardrails put in place to protect democracy.
-New oligarchies and plutocracies emerge to legislate and institutionalize their power while continuing to use the language of freedom and liberty to justify their actions.
+New oligarchies and plutocracies emerge to legislate and institutionalize their power while using the language of freedom and liberty to justify their actions.

-A democracy's natural trajectory is toward having power consolidated into fewer and fewer hands.
+A democracy's natural trajectory is one that consolidates power into fewer hands.
 Over time, a democracy transitions into an oligarchy and finally into an autocracy.
-This either continues until checked by the people or until only the hollowed-out husk of democracy remains.
+This continues until checked by the people or until only the hollowed-out husk of democracy remains.

 Still, democracy's demise does not have to be our fate.
 While many current trends are troubling, others are reassuring.
 For every Potemkin Village democracy like Orban's Hungary, Weimar Germany, Erdogan's Turkey, Putin's Russia, or Maduro's Venezuela, many others remain bastions of open, pluralistic, liberal governance.